I could write novels about Cypriot wines.

-There are dozens of family wineries and business around the island that offer a much more personal experience, and in almost all case – a better wine quality.
+There are dozens of family wineries and businesses around the island that offer a much more personal experience, and in almost all cases – a better wine quality.

-Also don’t forget to check out the rest of the articles from Bucket List series:
+Also, don’t forget to check out the rest of the articles from the Bucket List series:

 His wife in the meantime, cooks up a storm in the kitchen to serve as the most delicious mezze you will ever eat.

 All with this stunning view of local countryside and Troodos peaks at the edge.
 Last year, they’ve done a bit of an upgrade, so they now also have a summer terrace that stretches just behind the windows on the photo below.